paritytech/polkadot-sdk-minimal-template/README.md

 #### Install `staging-chain-spec-builder`

-Please see the installation section at [`crates.io/staging-chain-spec-builder`](https://crates.io/crates/staging-chain-spec-builder).

 ```sh
 cargo install staging-chain-spec-builder
 ```

+> For more advanced options, please see the installation section on [`crates.io/staging-chain-spec-builder`](https://crates.io/crates/staging-chain-spec-builder).

 #### Use chain-spec-builder to generate the chain_spec.json file